Anti-Racism

 Continued connection and collaboration with racialized communities

-On June 1, 2023, government released anti-racism research priorities – including seven identified by the Anti-Racism Data Committee.
+On June 1, 2023, we released research priorities – including seven identified by the Anti-Racism Data Committee.

-These priorities will help to keep government focused on the areas that matter most to Indigenous Peoples and other racialized communities.
+These priorities will help to keep us focused on the areas that matter most to racialized communities, including Indigenous Peoples.

 Chair of the Anti-Racism Data Committee